 Method 3: Add some beef broth

-Planning on using a skillet to reheat steak?
+Planning on using a skillet (our new line has cookware covered, too) to reheat steak?
 We might have just the hack for you.
 Adding some beef broth to the pan right before you add the meat could be the answer.
 (Note: You don’t need to use any oil so long as your skillet is non-stick!)

 Allow the broth to heat for a moment or two so that it starts to bubble just a little.
 Next, add the meat and watch it cook beautifully.
 It should only take a minute!
 The secret ingredient of the broth gives the meat extra moisture.
 That means the steak won’t dry out or become rubbery.
 Nothing could be better!